mrzealot/absolem/index.md

 <sup id="footnote-6">6</sup>: I just love how when something's shit, that's bad.
 But when something's _the_ shit, it's really good.
 Also relevant is the crazy relationship between horrible/horrific/terrible and terrific.
 English is (the?) shit. :P

 <sup id="footnote-7">7</sup>: As you might have noticed from the potato-quality photos, I'm _not_ a photographer.
 So please do both of us a favour and concentrate on the subject matter of the pics, not the quality!

+<sup id="footnote-TODO">TODO</sup>: this layer is not called "undercover" because it did some incognito work for the FBI.
+It's just literally _under_ the _cover_ layer.